Lisa Badum

 Lisa Hildegard Badum (born 2 October 1983) is a German politician of Alliance 90/The Greens.
 She has been a member of the Bundestag since the 2017 German federal election, after two failed attempts.

 Early life and education

 From 2003 to 2010, Badum studied political science at the University of Bamberg.

+Life

+From 1990 to 1994, Badum attended the Anna primary school in Forchheim.
+After graduating from the local Ehrenbürg-Gymnasium in 2003, she began studying political science at the Otto Friedrich University of Bamberg in the same year, which she successfully completed in 2010.
+She spent two semesters of her studies in Thessaloniki, Greece.